makerforgetech/dmt-labs.github.io/_posts/2023-11-25-neopixel-intro.md

 There are a few differences between SK6812 and WS2812B:
 1. SK6812 has a wider color range, including RGB, RGBW, WWA, and single white.
 But WS2812B is usually only RGB.
 1. Compared with WS2812B, SK6812 has almost no voltage drop.
-1. Both of them are 4 pin devices, but they require different programming and therefore they may not be used together.

 ## How NeoPixels are assembled